WBS-TW/CPxplorer/inst/instructions_CPquant.md

 # CPquant

+For more information, please check our paper:
-Please refer to our paper: Beloki Ezker et al. Streamlining Quantification and Data Harmonization of Polychlorinated Alkanes Using a Platform-Independent Workflow.
+Beloki Ezker et al. Streamlining Quantification and Data Harmonization of Polychlorinated Alkanes Using a Platform-Independent Workflow.
 Environ.
 Sci.
 Technol.
 2025, doi/10.1021/acs.est.5c04928.

 ## Introduction